gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 discourage this, you should never store anything inside of the _Builds Directory_.
 GitLab Runner should have total control over it and does not provide stability in such cases.
-If you have dependencies that are required for your CI, we recommend installing them in some other place.
+If you have dependencies that are required for your CI, you must install them in some other place.

 ## The `[runners.referees]` section